 Braze deprecated the Debug API keys in August 2014.
 As a result, you will no longer see “Braze is Working” when using any legacy debug API keys you may have.
 You should migrate your application to the API key on your “App Settings” page in order to test messaging and recording functionality.
-The production key should used with production provisioning profiles and apps that are live in the app store.
+The production key should be used with production provisioning profiles and apps that are live in the app store.

-How does rate limiting work?
+How does rate-limiting work?

-Braze affords you control over marketing pressure by allowing you to limit the rate at which your users are messaged both globally and on a per channel basis using the following filters.
+Braze affords you control over marketing pressure by allowing you to limit the rate at which your users are messaged both globally and on a per-channel basis using the following filters.

-- Last Received Any Campaign
+- Last Received Any Message